 Patients with moderate or severe hepatic impairment have not been studied.

-The total pharmacologic activity of cilostazol and its metabolites was similar in subjects with mild to moderate renal impairment and in normal subjects.
-Severe renal impairment increases metabolite levels and alters protein binding of the parent and metabolites.
+The total pharmacologic activity of cilostazol and its metabolites was similar in subjects with mild to moderate renal impairment and in healthy subjects.
+Severe renal impairment increases metabolite levels and alters protein binding of the parent.
 The expected pharmacologic activity, however, based on plasma concentrations and relative PDE III inhibiting potency of parent drug and metabolites, appeared little changed.
 Patients on dialysis have not been studied, but, it is unlikely that cilostazol can be removed efficiently by dialysis because of its high protein binding (95 - 98%).

 Multiple doses of clopidogrel do not significantly increase steady state plasma concentrations of cilostazol.

-Strong Inhibitors of CYP3A4: A priming dose of ketoconazole 400 mg (a strong inhibitor of CYP3A4), was given one day prior to coadministration of single doses of ketoconazole 400 mg and cilostazol 100 mg.
-This regimen increased cilostazol Cmax by 94% and AUC by 117%.
-Other strong inhibitors of CYP3A4, such as itraconazole, fluconazole, miconazole, fluvoxamine, fluoxetine, nefazodone, and sertraline, would be expected to have a similar effect (see DOSAGE AND ADMINISTRATION).
+A priming dose of ketoconazole 400 mg (a strong inhibitor of CYP3A4), was given one day prior to coadministration of single doses of ketoconazole 400 mg and cilostazol 100 mg.
+This regimen increased cilostazol C by 94% and AUC by 117%.
+Other strong inhibitors of CYP3A4, such as itraconazole, voriconazole, clarithromycin, ritonavir, saquinavir, and nefazodone would be expected to have a similar effect [see DOSAGE AND ADMINISTRATION, DRUG INTERACTIONS].

-- Erythromycin and other macrolide antibiotics: Erythromycin is a moderately strong inhibitor of CYP3A4.
-Coadministration of erythromycin 500 mg q 8h with a single dose of cilostazol 100 mg increased cilostazol Cmax by 47% and AUC by 73%.
-Inhibition of cilostazol metabolism by erythromycin increased the AUC of 4´-trans-hydroxy-cilostazol by 141%.
-Other macrolide antibiotics (e.g., clarithromycin), but not all (e.g., azithromycin), would be expected to have a similar effect (see DOSAGE AND ADMINISTRATION).
+Erythromycin is a moderately strong inhibitor of CYP3A4.
+Coadministration of erythromycin 500 mg every 8h with a single dose of cilostazol 100 mg increased cilostazol C by 47% and AUC by 73%.
+Inhibition of cilostazol metabolism by erythromycin increased the AUC of 4-trans-hydroxy-cilostazol by 141% [see DOSAGE AND ADMINISTRATION].

-- Diltiazem: Diltiazem 180 mg decreased the clearance of cilostazol by ~30%.
-Cilostazol Cmax increased ~30% and AUC increased ~40% (see DOSAGE AND ADMINISTRATION).
+Diltiazem 180 mg decreased the clearance of cilostazol by ~30%.
+Cilostazol C increased ~30% and AUC increased ~40% [see DOSAGE AND ADMINISTRATION].

-- Grapefruit Juice: Grapefruit juice increased the Cmax of cilostazol by ~50%, but had no effect on AUC.
+Grapefruit juice increased the C of cilostazol by ~50%, but had no effect on AUC.

 Concomitant administration of quinidine with a single dose of cilostazol 100 mg did not alter cilostazol pharmacokinetics.

-The concomitant administration of lovastatin with cilostazol decreases cilostazol Css, max and AUCτ by 15%.
+The concomitant administration of lovastatin with cilostazol decreases cilostazol C and AUC by 15%.
 There is also a decrease, although nonsignificant, in cilostazol metabolite concentrations.
-Coadministration of cilostazol with lovastatin increases lovastatin and β-hydroxi lovastatin AUC approximately 70%.
-This is most likely clinically insignificant.
+Coadministration of cilostazol with lovastatin increases lovastatin and hydroxylovastatin AUC approximately 70% and is not expected to be clinically significant.

-Compared to patients treated with placebo, patients treated with Pletal (cilostazol) 50 or 100 mg b.i.d. experienced statistically significant improvements in walking distances both for the distance before the onset of claudication pain and the distance before exercise-limiting symptoms supervened (maximal walking distance).
-The effect of Pletal (cilostazol) on walking distance was seen as early as the first on-therapy observation point of two or four weeks.
+Compared to patients treated with placebo, patients treated with PLETAL 50 or 100 mg twice daily experienced statistically significant improvements in walking distances both for the distance before the onset of claudication pain and the distance before exercise-limiting symptoms supervened (maximal walking distance).
+The effect of PLETAL on walking distance was seen as early as the first on-therapy observation point of two or four weeks.

-Across the eight clinical trials, the range of improvement in maximal walking distance in patients treated with Pletal (cilostazol) 100 mg b.i.d., expressed as the percent mean change from baseline, was 28% to 100%.
+Across the eight clinical trials, the range of improvement in maximal walking distance in patients treated with PLETAL 100 mg twice daily, expressed as the change from baseline, was 28% to 100%.

 The corresponding changes in the placebo group were -10% to 41%.

 The Walking Impairment Questionnaire, which was administered in six of the eight clinical trials, assesses the impact of a therapeutic intervention on walking ability.
-In a pooled analysis of the six trials, patients treated with either Pletal (cilostazol) 100 mg b.i.d. or 50 mg b.i.d. reported improvements in their walking speed and walking distance as compared to placebo.
+In a pooled analysis of the six trials, patients treated with either PLETAL 100 mg twice daily or 50 mg twice daily reported improvements in their walking speed and walking distance as compared to placebo.
 Improvements in walking performance were seen in the various subpopulations evaluated, including those defined by gender, smoking status, diabetes mellitus, duration of peripheral artery disease, age, and concomitant use of beta blockers or calcium channel blockers.
-Pletal (cilostazol) has not been studied in patients with rapidly progressing claudication or in patients with leg pain at rest, ischemic leg ulcers, or gangrene.
+PLETALhas not been studied in patients with rapidly progressing claudication or in patients with leg pain at rest, ischemic leg ulcers, or gangrene.
 Its long-term effects on limb preservation and hospitalization have not been evaluated.

 A randomized, double-blind, placebo-controlled Phase IV study was conducted to assess the long-term effects of cilostazol, with respect to mortality and safety, in 1,439 patients with intermittent claudication and no heart failure.
 The trial stopped early due to enrollment difficulties and a lower than expected overall death rate.
 With respect to mortality, the observed 36-month Kaplan-Meier event rate for deaths on study drug with a median time on study drug of 18 months was 5.6% (95% CI of 2.8 to 8.4 %) on cilostazol and 6.8% (95% CI of 1.9 to 11.5 %) on placebo.
 These data appear to be sufficient to exclude a 75% increase in the risk of mortality on cilostazol, which was the a priori study hypothesis.